Yoshikatsu Kawaguchi

+Kawaguchi spent most of his professional career in the Japanese J1 League, with brief spells in Europe as a reserve goalkeeper.
+He has earned 116 international caps for Japan, making him one of the ten most capped players in the history of the team.
+He additionally served as captain from 2006 to 2008.
+He was part of the Japanese squads at the 1998, 2002, 2006 and 2010 editions of the FIFA World Cups, the 2004 and 2007 editions of the AFC Asian Cups, as well as the 1999 Copa América.

 Career

 Early career

 Born in Fuji, Shizuoka Prefecture, Kawaguchi studied at Shimizu Commercial High School and was a member of the football team there.
 After finishing high school, he joined the professional football team Yokohama Marinos (later Yokohama F. Marinos).

 Portsmouth

 Following impressive performances for both club and country, he moved to English club Portsmouth, signing for a club record £1.8m.
 However, he struggled to adapt to life in the English Football League, and struggled with the physical side of the First Division, notably in a 3–1 away defeat to Grimsby Town.
 Kawaguchi lost his place to veteran Dave Beasant after being held responsible for Portsmouth's 4–1 home defeat to underdogs Leyton Orient in the FA Cup.
 Despite his poor performances for Pompey he remained something of a cult hero with the fans, on account of his cheerful demeanour, and his insistence that he would work hard to regain his place.
 After a season of playing reserve team football, he made his final appearance for Portsmouth in the final game of the 2002–03 Football League First Division championship winning season, coming on at half time to a standing ovation in the 5–0 win against Bradford City.